snazlynn/garlic-nodes/Assets/Scripts/DataPersistence/Data Persistence Readme.txt

 It saves one object to a file.
-If you use the same file path, I believe it will not add on to the file, it will destructively overwrite it.
+If you use the same file path, it will not add on to the file, it will destructively overwrite it.
 I'm not cool enough yet to do that.
 So, I would maybe recommend compiling the data you want to save into a nice little structured object before saving.

 You choose when your thing-that-has-data-that-needs-to-be-saved actually loads and saves the data.
 Saving can probably vary.
 Loading makes the most sense to me inside of Awaken() but I dunno I don't know Unity terribly well.